 If an employee is unable to work due to weather conditions and a Declaration of Inclement Weather has not been issued, they should follow their own department policy for reporting their absence.
 Employees not reporting to work, reporting to work late, or leaving early due to weather when a Declaration of Inclement Weather has not been declared will be expected to use vacation leave, accrued compensatory time, accrued holiday compensatory time, their discretionary holiday, or leave without pay.
 At the discretion of the department, employees may make up missed work time within the workweek.
 This policy does not affect the requirement that exempt employees must report leave in half- or full-day increments.

-Questions regarding inclement weather should be referred to the Division of Human Resources at (785) 532-6277.
+Questions regarding inclement weather should be referred to the Division of Human Capital Services at (785) 532-6277.